cyberhiker/compliance-docs/CM-Policy.md

 ### 4.1 Baseline Configuration
 * [Company Name] develops and maintains documentation on the baseline configuration of the information system to include such things as, but not limited to:
   * Network topology;
   * System architecture;
   * Application, Web and Server components
   * Software standards
-* [Company Name] reviews baseline configuration settings on a continual basis and provide annual updates as required due to federal mandates and compliance standards
+* [Company Name] reviews baseline configuration settings on a continual basis and provide annual updates as required due to federal mandates and compliance standards.
-* [Company Name] retains any and all necessary baseline configuration as deemed necessary to support rollback functions and incident response
+* [Company Name] retains any and all necessary baseline configuration as deemed necessary to support rollback functions and incident response.
 * [Company Name] develops and maintains a list of software programs/applications that are not authorized to execute on the information system, and employs an allow-all, deny-by-exception authorization policy to identify software allowed to execute on the information system.

 ### 4.3 Configuration Change Control
 * [Company Name] documents changes to the baseline configuration in the following manner:
   1. Determines the types of changes to the information system that are configuration controlled
   2. Changes require security impact analyses conducted on all configuration-controlled changes
   3. Maintain documentation for approved configuration-controlled changes
   4. Provides record retention for review of configuration-controlled changes at a minimum of 1 year
   5. Coordinates and provides oversight for configuration change control activities through tracking and monitoring systems that evaluates configuration changes  through a continuous development lifecycle
 * [Company Name] tests, validates, and documents changes to the information system before implementing the changes on an operational system.

 ### 4.4 Security Impact Analysis
 * [Company Name] conducts a thorough security analysis of the proposed change prior to the configuration change being implemented within an operational system.
 Proposed and defined major changes may include:
- * an increase in the sensitivity or criticality of a system;
+  * an increase in the sensitivity or criticality of a system
- * an increase in threat level;
+  * an increase in threat level
   * policy change
- * a change in operating system (base platform);
+  * a change in operating system (base platform)
- * a change to security relevant software;
+  * a change to security relevant software
- * installations and upgrades;
+  * installations and upgrades
- * An increase in interconnection with other systems outside the accreditation boundary;
+  * An increase in interconnection with other systems outside the accreditation boundary
- * Significant changes in the security requirements that apply to the system.
+  * Significant changes in the security requirements that apply to the system

 ### 4.5 Access Restriction for Change
 * [Company Name] ensures only pre-defined authorized users are allowed to make any changes to either the physical or logical environment that:
   * Defines approval process for access; and
   * Defines and documents access roles;
   * Retains records for express purpose for auditing purposes.

 ### 4.6 Configuration Settings
 * [Company Name] documents the baseline configuration settings such that: